-Carpool Karaoke: What we learned from the first trailer - BBC News
+What can we expect from the new Carpool series?

 But he's now allowed someone else to get behind the wheel, which gives us the extremely exciting prospect of episodes with five-piece bands.
 Or in this case, four-piece bands, plus a guest.

-The previous application form was limited to a maximum of four people, which gave us the gift of Carpools featuring Red Hot Chili Peppers and One Direction 2.0.
+The previous application form was limited to a maximum of four people, which allowed us Carpools featuring Red Hot Chili Peppers and One Direction 2.0.

-But behold, now we have comedian Billy Eichner hitching a ride with Metallica.
+But behold, now we have comedian Billy Eichner able to hitch a ride with Metallica (pictured).

-We're trying not to get our hopes up but this could technically pave the way for Little Mix giving Ozzy Osbourne a lift to the supermarket.
+We're trying not to get our hopes up but this could technically pave the way for Little Mix giving Ozzy Osbourne a lift to Sainsbury's.

 4. They may need a bigger car

-"We're going to need a bigger boat," said someone once, in some famous movie or other.
+"You're going to need a bigger boat," said someone once in some famous movie or other.

 In this case, the production team are perhaps going to need a bigger car for two of their more well-built guests.